freeCodeCamp/freeCodeCamp/curriculum/challenges/english/20-upcoming-python/learn-string-manipulation-by-building-a-cipher/6551eebe6cbb2e6cadf9b468.md

 # --description--

-Variables can be different types.
-You've just used an integer value, but, if you want to represent some text, you need to use a string.
-Strings are sequences of characters enclosed by single or double quotes, but you cannot use both together:
+Variables can store values of different data types.
+You just assigned an integer value, but if you want to represent some text, you need to assign a string.
+Strings are sequences of characters enclosed by single or double quotes, but you cannot start a string with a single quote and end it with a double quote or vice versa:

 ```py
 string_1 = "I am a string"